 - Click Allow to authorize the connection between Pinterest and your site.
 We'll never post anything to Pinterest without your permission—this authorization adds an option to create a new pin when you publish new content.

 Note: It can take a moment for Pinterest to verify your site.
-If you previously set a website in your Pinterest profile that doesn't match the primary domain for your Squarespace site, an error message will display.
-Edit your Pinterest profile and enter the correct website to resolve this.
+If you had a different website URL on your Pinterest profile before this, an error message will display.
+To fix the issue, add the correct URL to your Pinterest profile.

 Add a social icon